Floorp-Projects/Floorp/taskcluster/docs/partner-repacks.rst

 The stack of tasks to create partner repacks is broadly similar to localised nightlies and regular releases.
 The basic form is

-* partner repack - insert the customisations into the the regular builds
+* partner repack - insert the customisations into the regular builds
 * signing - sign the internals which will become the installer (Mac only)
 * repackage - create the "installer" (Mac and Windows)
 * chunking dummy - a linux only bridge to ...